 slightly different.
 If you're staying in one of the latter locations, ask your

-landlord for advice.
+landlord or landlady for advice.

 Package your garbage and recycling neatly.
 Use paper

 bags--not plastic bags--for paper.
 Also pay attention to the rules on what